Mission

 Board of Directors

-Kenneth Warner is a media artist, technician and educator at Algonquin College with a passionate interest in content that challenges the audience.
+Kenneth Warner is a media artist, technician and educator with a passionate interest in content that challenges the audience.
 His creative focus, musical practice, and filmmaking experiments stem from an interest in social, technological and human interaction.
 After graduating from Carleton University with an honours degree in Communication and Political Science, Kenneth began working as a media and venue technician for various organizations and community groups.
 In addition, he has co-created and organized multimedia experiences in a variety of locations in Ontario and Eastern Canada.